-ScalarDB Java API is mainly composed of Administrative API and Transactional API.
-This guide briefly explains what kind of APIs exist and how to use them.
+The ScalarDB Java API is mainly composed of the Administrative API and Transactional API.
+This guide briefly explains what kinds of APIs exist, how to use them, and related topics like how to handle exceptions.

 Administrative API

-This section explains how to execute administrative operations with Administrative API in ScalarDB.
-You can execute administrative operations programmatically as follows, but you can also execute those operations through Schema Loader.
+This section explains how to execute administrative operations programmatically by using the Administrative API in ScalarDB.

 Get a DistributedTransactionAdmin instance